alephium/docs/docs/ralph/built-in-functions.md

 > @param **key** *the key to check*
 >
-> true *if there is a binding for key in this map, false otherwise*
+> @returns *true if there is a binding for key in this map, false otherwise*

 ---